elunna/nerfhack-changelog/README.md

 * Keystone Kops are tougher (K-Mod)
 * Keystone Kops no longer wander, but instead can flank
 * leprechauns do not stash gold in the ground after stealing it (reverted from 3.7)
+* leprechauns can steal any item made of gold (from EvilHack)
 * lizards appear with slightly less frequency
 * ki-rin get shock, sleep, cold, and poison resistance (xNetHack)
 * long worms have thick skin, 7 speed, -5AC, a 2d10 bite attack, and accurate behavior